weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 18 PRINCIPLES OF MATHEMATICAL ANALYSIS

 can hold for any pair a, f.
 To show that at least one holds, assume that the first two fail.
 Then « is not a subset of ff.
-Hence there is a p€ a with p & f.
+Hence there is a p \in  a with p & f.
 If qe B, it follows that q <p (since p c 8), hence q ea, by (II).
 Thus ca.
 Since fi # «, we conclude: ff < a.